 - Get help with food preparation

 Healthy eating as you age: Overcoming obstacles to eating well

 Say “no” to eating alone

 Eating with others can be as important as adding vitamins to your diet.
 A social atmosphere stimulates your mind and helps you enjoy meals.
 When you enjoy mealtimes, you’re more likely to eat better.
 You can encourage each other to stick to your healthy eating plans as well.
-If you live alone, eating with company will take some strategizing, but the effort will pay off.
+If you live alone, eating with company will take some strategizing, but the effort can pay off.

 - Make a date to share lunch or dinners with children, grandchildren, nieces, nephews, friends, and neighbors on a rotating basis.